easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 # Backend testing

-*In this article we will show you how to test your BE services*
+*In this article we will show you how to test your BE services.*

 ---